xdbfoundation/ruby-digitalbits-sdk/sdk/README.md

-# DigitalBIts SDK for Ruby: Frontier Integration and Higher Level Abstractions
+# DigitalBits SDK for Ruby: Frontier Integration and Higher Level Abstractions
-[

 This library helps you to integrate your application into the [DigitalBits network](http://digitalbits.io).

 ## Installation